 (b) any other data storage device that is on the premises or in or on the motor vehicle named in the warrant.

-76. Further powers conferred by warrant
+76. Warrants, further powers under

 (1) A warrant under section 74 also authorises the person to whom the warrant is issued —